What's In Skincare? Fragrance

 What Toxic Ingredients Are In Fragrances?

-Perfumes is a tricky product for conscious consumers especially in the United States.
+Perfume is a tricky product for conscious consumers especially in the United States

-Another ingredient found commonly in perfumes is BHA (butylated hydroxyanisole) which is commonly used as a preservative and stabilizer.
-BHA has been shown to be a hormone disruptor and the U.S. National Toxicology Program (a part of the National Institute of Health) has classified BHA as “reasonably anticipated to be a human carcinogen.”
+In addition, another ingredient found commonly in perfumes is BHA (butylated hydroxyanisole).
+Which is commonly used as a preservative and stabilizer.
+BHA has been shown to be a hormone disruptor and the U.S. National Toxicology Program.
+They have classified BHA as “reasonably anticipated to be a human carcinogen.”

 Needless to say, perfumes and fragrances are difficult to navigate as an ingredients conscious shopper.
-Luckily, there are more and more companies that are beginning to release natural perfume oils powered by essential oils that offer the smell and longevity of conventional perfumes at much less risk.
+Luckily, there are more and more companies that are beginning to release natural perfume oils powered by essential oils.
+Which offer the smell and longevity of conventional perfumes at much less risk.